It may just be "dirt" to us, but for your plants, the soil is home.

-Whether your soil is sandy or heavy clay, the solution to improving its structure is the same: adding organic matter, such as compost or well-rotted manure.
+Whether your garden bed is predominantly sandy or full of clay, the solution to improving it is the same: adding organic matter, such as compost or well-rotted manure.

 Here are two ways to get a flower bed ready - one involves digging or tilling, the other doesn't.
 It's not hard to guess which is easier.